mark-jay/logging-filter/README.md

 This module is a servlet filter that logs input and output as well as elapsed time in json format.
 Authorization based headers are filtered.
-If logging level set to trace a ready-to-use curl command is generated and logged with non-filtered headers.
+If logging level set to trace, then a ready-to-use curl command is generated and logged with non-filtered headers.

 ### Installation and configuration